D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Evaluation

 \subsubsection{Result}

+To clearly present, we split the result into two parts: (1) baseline and fine-tuned LLMs' comparisons, and (2) an overall performance assessment.

-\Cref{tab:oaresult} summarizes the number of original decompiled functions within the \texttt{OA} dataset that are improved by the baseline and fine-tuned models and their average \syss.
+\textit{Fine-tuned LLMs vs. baseline LLMs.} \Cref{tab:oaresult} summarizes the number of original decompiled functions within the \texttt{OA} dataset that are improved by the baseline and fine-tuned models and their average \syss.
 To this end, we compare the output from each model with the original decompiled code.
-For each model, \sys improves the quality of 55.3\% more functions on average, compared to the baseline LLMs.
-By selecting the best output among all three baseline models, 509 (70.2\%) functions (avg. +0.465) show improvement, while fine-tuned models achieve improvement in 616 functions (84.9\%) averaging +0.517.
+Compared with the baseline LLMs without \syss-driven fine-tuning, our trained LLMs on average improve 55.3\% more decompiled functions.
+By selecting the best output among all three baseline LLMs, 509 (70.2\%) functions (avg. +0.465) show improvement, while fine-tuned LLMs achieve improvement in 616 functions (84.9\%), averaging +0.517.

-To better quantify the improvements brought by fine-tuning, we compared the output of each fine-tuned model against its corresponding baseline and the original decompiled output.
-To do this, for each function, we select the version with the highest \syss score among the three and show the result in \Cref{fig:3in1compare}.
-Specifically, for \texttt{Qwen2.5-Coder-1.5B}, fine-tuned output is best for 355 (49.0 \%) functions (avg. +0.399), baseline LLM for 159 (21.9 \%) functions (avg. +0.419).
-For \texttt{Qwen2.5-Coder-3B}, fine-tuned output is best for 361 (49.8\%) functions (avg. +0.402) and baseline LLM for 130 (17.9\%) functions (avg. +0.398).
-For \texttt{Llama3.2-3B}, fine-tuned output is best for 312 (43.0\%) functions (avg. +0.523) and baseline LLM for 165 (22.8\%) functions (avg. +0.561).
-Moreover, by taking the best output among all six LLMs and the original decompiled code, 625 (86.2 \%) functions showed improvement (average +0.585), while only 100 functions remained unimproved.
-The above result shows that \sys helps the fine-tuned LLMs dominate their performance in generating high-quality decompiled code.
+\textit{Overall improvement by \sys.} \Cref{fig:3in1compare} shows the result of the selection system (i.e., selecting the version with the highest \syss score among the fine-tuned model, the baseline model, and the original decompiled output).
+Specifically, for \texttt{Qwen2.5-Coder-1.5B}, fine-tuned LLM's output is the best for 355 (49.0 \%) functions (avg. +0.399), baseline LLM for 159 (21.9 \%) functions (avg. +0.419).
+For \texttt{Qwen2.5-Coder-3B}, fine-tuned LLM's output is best for 361 (49.8\%) functions (avg. +0.402) and baseline LLM for 130 (17.9\%) functions (avg. +0.398).
+For \texttt{Llama3.2-3B}, fine-tuned LLM's output is best for 312 (43.0\%) functions (avg. +0.523) and baseline LLM for 165 (22.8\%) functions (avg. +0.561).
+Moreover, by taking the best output among all six LLMs and the original decompiled code, 625 (86.2\%) functions showed improvement (avg. +0.585), while 100 functions remained unimproved.